Moral and Civic Education

 Life Education Committee

 The Life Education Committee coordinates various student support groups and enhances collaboration among them.
-Members of the committee include the heads of six student support groups and five other teachers, whose role is to work closely with class teachers.

 Civic Education Committee

 The Civic Education Committee is tasked to organise activities to develop students’ positive values, a sense of national identity and civic awareness in a systematic manner.
 In 2017-18, the committee started to develop values education on respect, inclusiveness, responsibility, thankfulness and love (with the theme of Towards an Environmentally Friendly School) and promoted the Constitution of the People’s Republic of China and the Basic Law.
 There was a lot of collaboration with different subject panels and committees, aiming to develop cross-curricular activities and to boost students’ confidence.
 New programmes such as the Cantonese speech contest, public speaking in English on social issues and leadership training programmes in the Greater Bay Area, were introduced successfully.
 On this ground, the committee helps to nurture students’ personal growth by developing their ability to identify values, as well as analyse different issues objectively and critically.

 The Guidance Committee facilitates Ying Wa students’ holistic development with the support of all staff.
 It consists of 8 teaching staff, 2 social workers from the Hong Kong Family Welfare Society, an educational psychologist from the Church of Christ in China as well as a clinical psychologist playing the role of an educational consultant.
 The committee takes the lead in planning different developmental programmes and provides remedial services to both students and their families.